-HUSH+anywhere – is a digital space of silence, where you can take time to pause and reflect, breathe to regulate your emotions, and build care and empathy for yourself and others, to foster social cohesion as well as personal and professional resilience.
+Hush+anywhere (HA) is a digital space of silence, where you can take time to pause, reflect and breathe to regulate your emotions.
+Share your thoughts in a safe space, build care and empathy for yourself and others to foster social cohesion, personal and professional resilience.

-The aim of the experience is to provide employees with a safe space to acknowledge, process and talk about emotions, which in turn builds psychological resilience, and to strengthen the emotional connection between colleagues.
-Though we are physically distancing ourselves, we believe that it is important not to emotionally distance ourselves, too.
+Launched in April 2020, HA aims to provide employees with a safe space to acknowledge, process and talk about emotions, which in turn builds psychological resilience, and to strengthen the emotion connection between colleagues.
+Though we are physically distancing ourselves, we believe that it’s important not to emotionally distance ourselves, too.

-Led by our Deaf Partners and co-facilitated by PIRs (Person-in-Recovery with Mental Health Issue), we will meet via video conferencing, and take you through our trademark 4 Zones of Hush: Intention, Silence, Expression, Sharing.
+Lead by the Deaf and supported by the hearing, we will meet via video conferencing, and take you through our trademark 4 zones journey of Hush: Intention, Silence, Expression & Sharing.

-As empathy and inclusion surfaces strongly, it ultimately becomes the bridge that reconnects you to yourself and others.
-Building these attributes will widen your Perspective, and when you return to your world with brand new eyes, Deepened care and compassion for yourself and others will emerge.
-With a heightened outlook, you can take the first step towards creating a safe environment, by being more conscious of your needs, and the needs of others around you.
+As empathy and inclusion surfaces strongly, it ultimately becomes the bridge that reconnects you to yourself, and others.
+Widen your perspective, return to your world with brand new eyes, and deepened care and compassion for yourself and others will emerge.
+Take the first step towards creating a safe environment, by being more conscious of your needs, and the needs of others.

-Data analysis from our past sessions has shown significant increase in awareness of difficult emotions and level of connectedness, and 70% indicated the interest for following -up series.
-We can also customise the experience to meet your organisational’s objective
+Data analysis from our past sessions has shown significant increase in awareness of difficult emotions and level of connectedness.
+70% of the Hushers indicated interest for a follow-up series, tackling topics such as Self Care, Stress and Anxiety Management, Resilience, among others.

 I was in the breakout room with Jason and Edmond.
 Jason and I are working from home, but Edmond still has to go to the worksite.
 He shared with us that he eats lunch alone in the carpark, and he sits on the floor because he doesn’t have anywhere else to sit.
 From tomorrow onwards, Jason and I will eat lunch on the floors of our homes, to let him know that we are there with him in spirit, and that he is not alone.